 CREAMY GARLIC BUTTER SALMON RECIPE TIPS

-Salt – I like to use coarse sea salt for my cooking as it’s more forgiving than regular table salt.
+- Salt – I like using coarse sea salt for my cooking because it’s more forgiving than regular table salt.

 - Herbs – Switch up the parsley with some thyme or dill.